Arleigh Burke-class destroyer: Flight IIA

-Work on Flight IIA began shortly after Flight III's demise, with the Destroyer Variant (DDV) study beginning in mid 1991.
-These designs were intended to be far more economical than Flight III in light of the less intense warfare they were expected to be used in while still retaining Flight III's helicopter facilities.
-Due to the expectation of lower intensity warfare, the Harpoon missile launchers (Note: According to Polmar, the Harpoon launchers were removed to save weight.
-According to Wertheim, the Harpoon launchers were removed to save costs.) and AN/SQR-19 TACTAS were to be removed, with reinstallation possible given two years notice.
-The Phalanx CIWS systems were to be deleted as well, pending the availability of RIM-162 ESSM.
+Development of Flight IIA began shortly after Flight III's demise, with the Destroyer Variant study beginning in mid-1991.
+These designs were intended to be far more economical than Flight III in light of the less intense warfare they were expected to be used in, while still retaining Flight III's helicopter facilities.
+Due to the expectation of lower-intensity warfare, the Harpoon missile launchers (Note: According to Polmar, the Harpoon launchers were removed to save weight.
+According to Wertheim, the Harpoon launchers were removed to save costs.) and AN/SQR-19 TACTAS were to be removed, with reinstallation possible given two years' notice.
+The Phalanx CIWS systems were also to be removed, pending the availability of RIM-162 ESSM.
 Most of the resultant designs from this study placed an increased emphasis on land attack, littoral warfare, and reduced operating costs.
-Almost all featured a reduced cell count and some even using a smaller hull.
+Almost all featured a reduced cell count, and some even used a smaller hull.
 Despite this emphasis during the study phase, the selected design was one that did not compromise on the ship's existing performance beyond the mandated deletion of Harpoon and TACTAS.